Orthotic Treatment of Plantar Fasciitis

 Plantar Fasciitis is inflammation of the attachment point of the plantar fascia (fibrous tissue/aponeurosis) to the calcaneus (a bone in the heel) and can occur for a number of reasons, with the most common being excessive loading.

-At Orthotics Plus, we primarily treat plantar fasciitis with either custom foot orthotics or silicone heel cushions, this must be combined with a significant calf and plantar fascia stretching program.
+At Orthotics Plus, we primarily treat plantar fasciitis with either custom foot orthotics or silicone heel cushions combined with a significant calf and plantar fascia stretching program.
 We take a holistic approach to treating plantar fasciitis and often refer patients for other intervention if we feel it is required.

 Orthotics for Plantar Fasciitis